Method

 Source Development

-The archive preserves PDFs, drafts, prompts, and image notes under raw/, but public-facing essays need more visible citations.
+The archive preserves PDFs, drafts, prompts, and image notes under raw/, but public-facing essays need visible citations proportionate to their claims.

 Priority areas for future annotation are tracked in raw/source-roadmap.md and raw/recommended-improvements.md.